-22.0 Appeal Procedure
+21.0 Appeal Procedure

-22.1 If a student believes that his/her academic rights have been violated, the Elliott School of Nursing follows the "Academic Due Process-Grade Appeal" and "Statement of

-Student Rights" procedures listed in the most current University of Pikeville Catalog and the University of Pikeville Student Handbook.

-- 22.2 The formal system of academic due process for a student grievance, as outlined in the most current University of Pikeville Catalog and University of Pikeville Student Handbook, must be initiated by the student speaking to the instructor concerned. - 22.3 When initiating the appeal process, a student is obligated to observe chain of command, starting first with the course instructor, followed by program chair, then Dean, then Assistant Provost.
+- 22.1 If a student believes that his/her academic rights have been violated, the Elliott School of Nursing follows the "Academic Due Process-Grade Appeal" and "Statement of Student Rights" procedures listed in the most current University of Pikeville Catalog and the University of Pikeville Student Handbook. - The formal system of academic due process for a student grievance, as outlined in the most current University of Pikeville Catalog and University of Pikeville Student Handbook, must be initiated by the student speaking to the instructor concerned. - 22.3 When initiating the appeal process, a student is obligated to observe chain of command, starting first with the course instructor, followed by program chair, then Dean, then Vice President for Academic Affairs (VPAA).
 At no time should any step of chain of command be ignored.